undeMalum/portfolio/content/posts/football-competition/index.md

 Now is the time for a bit of raw data.
 Saturday's schedule was arranged for two age groups.
 Kids from 4 to 6 years old were first.
 They played on little pitches "obtained" by dividing the court into 9 equal pieces.
 To avoid total chaos, three rounds of tournament were prepared, each more or less an hour in duration.

 This period was intensive as breaks in between were very short if they were at all.
-If a player wanted a balloon or make-up (Spiderman and such) we needed to provide him/her with it.
-It took so much time that, frequently, we didn't even finish and had to immediately wear our costumes to hand candies around and pose for photos.
+If a player wanted a balloon or a make-up (Spiderman and such) we needed to provide him/her with it.
+It took so much time that, frequently, we didn't even finish and had to immediately wear our costumes to hand out candies around and pose for photos.
 No-breaks-do-all pattern lasted until 2:00 p.m., when the 7-8 age group entered the battlefield.

 ***